warmana/cloudant-docs-fork/source/includes/guides/_backup_guide.md

 ### Need help?

 Replication and backups can be tricky.
-If you get stuckß, check out the [replication guide](./replication_guide.html), talk to us on IRC (#cloudant on freenode), or email <a href="mailto:support@cloudant.com">support</a>.
+If you get stuck, check out the [replication guide](./replication_guide.html), talk to us on IRC (#cloudant on freenode), or email <a href="mailto:support@cloudant.com">support</a>.